 How are CivicMatch hosts identified and selected?

-CivicMatch hosts are established leaders from across CivicAction’s stakeholder network who represent a wide range of sectors, backgrounds and interests, and have expressed an interest in supporting the leadership journeys of racialized rising leaders.
-Recognizing that Canada’s senior leadership landscape continues to lack broad representation and diversity while there also is excessive demand placed on senior leaders with lived experience of racism, we remain committed to continuously expanding the representation of our Hosts and encourage you to check back regularly for updates.
+CivicMatch Hosts are established leaders from across CivicAction’s stakeholder network who represent a wide range of sectors, backgrounds and interests but share a commitment to building inclusive cities and contributing to addressing issues of racism.
+Canada’s senior leadership continues to lack broad representation and diversity.
+And there is additional and unfair expectation that diverse leaders educate others on how to breakdown systemic barriers, including racism and sexism.
+With these realities in mind, we remain committed to continuously expanding the representation of our Hosts and encourage you to check back regularly for updates.